flufi-io/terraform-github-repository/examples/complete/README.md

   type        = list(string)
   description = "The list of environments that must be deployed to from this branch before it can be merged into the destination branch."
 }

+variable "github_token" {
+  type        = string
+  description = "Github Personal Access Token" sensitive   = true
+}
+variable "commit_author_email_pattern" {
+  type        = string
+  description = "The pattern that the author email of the commits must match to be accepted." default     = ""
+}
 ```
 # terraform-github-repository